A complete guide to choosing and caring for your mouthguard

 Summary

-Choosing the right mouthguard comes down to three key factors:
+Choosing the right mouthguard comes down to four key factors:

 Size – based on jaw development, not just simplified age categories.

-Fit – with enough moulding material and a technique that shapes it precisely to your dental structure.
+Fit – with enough molding material and a technique that shapes it precisely to your dental structure.

 Care – proper maintenance to keep it hygienic and effective over time.

-Understanding these basics turns your mouthguard from a generic piece of gear into a custom-fitted layer of protection that works with your anatomy, not against it.
+Understanding these basics turns your mouthguard from a generic piece of gear into a custom-fitted layer of protection that works with your anatomy, your habits, and your performance — not against them.

 ----------------------------------------